wmason1997/WM-Portfolio/README.md

 Spotify for Bootstrap.
 Of course, I did not program anything regarding these websites but they seemed like good stand-in applications from my understanding of what the associated programming languages could accomplish.

 I had a tutoring session with Corrado Alfano on 10/15 (scheduled through the course Calendly) where he helped me to understand flexbox better and break the problem down into more manageable steps.

+For color inspiration, I looked through https://www.khroma.co/train and selected colors I enjoyed to put them together for this webpage.

 ## Screenshots ##